CJPohl/top_scifi_films/README.md

-# WIP
+# Representing IMDB's Science-Fiction Films by Popularity

 ## Purpose
--text-
+To scrape and aggregate all of the sci-fi films listed on the IMDB website onto a CSV, clean the data thoroughly, and visualize the data using Jupyter.

-## Features
+## Contents
-- Functioning IMD web scraper
+- Functioning IMBD web scraper
 - Write to CSV using pandas
--more text-

-## Analytics
--even more text-
+- Pandas DataFrame cleanup
+- Visualization to provide big picture context for analysis

 ## Reflection
 -wall of text-